UW-Macrostrat/CriticalMAAS/milestone-reports/phase-1-research-plan/phase-1-research-plan.md

 ## Adjustments in response to project integration

 We have adapted our approach somewhat in light of initial integrations with other performers and discussions with other TAs.
-Key new things we would like to
-emphasize:

 We will plan to integrate with tools produced by other TA4 performers: